-Rooms at this Castro district motel are no longer $5 per night, the rate charged when it opened in 1958, but parking is free, which is hard to come by in San Francisco and a big boon for road-trippers passing through.
-Beck’s Motor Lodge is perhaps the most historic on our list, what with its role in the gay rights scene in the 1960s.
+Rooms at this Castro district motel are no longer $5 per night – the rate charged when it opened in 1958 – but parking is free, which is hard to come by in San Francisco and a big boon for road-trippers passing through.
+Beck’s Motor Lodge is perhaps the most historic on our list, considering its role in the LGBTQIA+ history in the 1960s.

 Modern Hotel & Bar: Boise, Idaho